5 May 2022

-There’s nothing more distracting than getting a Snapchat notification or Instagram DM when you’re trying to revise for exams.
-As tempting as it may be to respond, try to ignore them!
-It’s easy to spend hours upon hours scrolling through reels.
-But before you know it dinner’s ready and revision time is over.
+There’s nothing more distracting than getting a Snapchat notification or Instagram DM when you’re trying to revise.
+As tempting as it may be to respond, ignore them (for now).

 6) EAT HEALTHILY

 Healthy body = healthy mind.
-In order to ace those exams, you’ll need to have a balanced diet.
-Sugar will give you that initial rush, but excessive levels can actually impact your concentration levels and cause brain fog, so try to limit your intake whenever you can.
+Know what that means?
+You’ll need a balanced diet if you’re to ace those exams.
+Sugar will give you that initial rush, but excessive levels can actually impact your concentration levels and cause brain fog.
+So try to limit your intake whenever you can.

-Chamomile tea is packed with health benefits too.
+Chamomile tea is packed with health benefits.
 So if you’re sensitive to caffeine, this is the drink for you.
 Not only does it help with sleep, it moves mountains in reducing stress levels.

 7) TAKE REGULAR BREAKS

 Working hard is key to achieving good grades, but so is rest.
 Taking breaks will refresh your brain and increase those energy levels, allowing you to be more productive throughout the day.

 Revision is a marathon, not a sprint.
 You can’t expect to flood your mind with information and remember it forever.
 Try staggering your sessions instead.
 Short, regular breaks will help you study effectively for six hours, instead of losing focus after two.

 Step outside, make a cuppa, listen to some music.
 The possibilities are endless.
 Whatever helps you unwind gets our vote.

 While we can’t guarantee the same methods will work for everyone, we know that staring at Google Docs for hours on end is enough to make anyone lose their marbles.